 - If there is more than minimal erythema or ANY purulence at the exit site, the catheter is likely infected.
 It should be removed and replaced at a different site. - Two sets of blood cultures should be drawn with AT LEAST one (and preferably both) from peripheral sites.
 Blood cultures drawn through non-tunneled catheters are more likely to yield contaminants.
-One set of cultures may be drawn through a catheter if it is tunneled. - The utility of cultures of the catheter tip itself is not well defined, and should NOT routinely be obtained when lines are removed.
+One set of cultures may be drawn through a catheter if it is tunneled. - The utility of cultures of the catheter itself is not well defined, and should ONLY be sent when there is a clinical suspicion of infection, NOT routinely when lines are removed.
 They MUST be accompanied by two sets of blood cultures obtained as detailed above. - Technique: The exit site should be cleaned with alcohol.
 The catheter should be grasped a few centimeters proximal to the exit site.
 A 5 cm segment of catheter including the intradermal segment just distal to the insertion site should be cut off with sterile scissors and placed in a sterile container. - In instances where the blood and catheter are cultured at the same time and the blood cultures are negative but the catheter culture is positive, antibiotics are generally not recommended, even for patients with valvular heart disease or immunosuppression. - The exception is patients whose catheter tips grow S. aureus and have negative blood cultures.
-These patients should receive 5-7 days of antibiotics. - All patients should be followed closely, and repeat cultures should be sent if clinically indicated. - When a catheter-associated BSI is associated with catheter dysfunction, consider the possibility of suppurative thrombophlebitis.
+These patients should receive 5-7 days of antibiotics. - All patients should be followed closely, and repeat cultures should be sent if clincally indicated. - When a catheter-associated BSI is associated with catheter dysfunction, consider the possibility of suppurative thrombophlebitis.